 What Is Bipolar Disorder?

-The Mental Health Company Psychologists can help a person diagnosed with Bipolar Affective Disorder (BPAD), alongside access to on-going medical support.
-It is recommended that a person with BPAD also attend a medical professional because mood stabilising medication can be very helpful for the management of the condition.
-BPAD is a long-term condition and medical treatment should be continued even when symptom-free.
-Research has indicated that the most effective treatment strategy for BPAD involves a combination of medication, therapy, lifestyle changes and social support.
+At Spectrum Mental Health, our experienced clinicians can help provide support to those suffering with symptoms of Bipolar Disorder; however, It is recommended that a person with Bipolar Mood Disorder also attend a medical professional because mood stabilising medication can be very helpful for the management of the condition.
+Bipolar Mood Disorder is a long-term condition and medical treatment should be continued even when symptom-free.
+If any of the above sounds familiar, please don’t hesitate to get in touch to set up an appointment.